NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Agai.md

 abilities_mid:
   - name: ""
   - name: "Enraged Growth"
-    desc: "`pf2:r` (polymorph,primal) **Trigger** The spriggan warlord takes damage\n**Effect** The spriggan warlord grows to size Large, along with their equipment (which returns to natural size if removed).
+    desc: "`pf2:r` (polymorph,primal) **Trigger** The spriggan warlord takes damage\n* * *\n\n**Effect** The spriggan warlord grows to size Large, along with their equipment (which returns to natural size if removed).
 The spriggan warlord's reach increases by 5 feet.
-They regain 15 Hit Points and gain a +2 status bonus to melee attack and damage rolls.\nThis effect continues until the end of the spriggan warlord's next turn, but on any turn in which the spriggan warlord deals damage to another creature and is not [[Conditions/Fatigued|Fatigued]], the effect extends until the end of the following turn.\nWhen Enraged Growth ends, the spriggan warlord is fatigued for 1 hour."
+They regain 15 Hit Points and gain a +2 status bonus to melee attack and damage rolls.\n\nThis effect continues until the end of the spriggan warlord's next turn, but on any turn in which the spriggan warlord deals damage to another creature and is not [[Conditions/Fatigued|Fatigued]], the effect extends until the end of the following turn.\n\nWhen Enraged Growth ends, the spriggan warlord is fatigued for 1 hour."

 attacks:
   - name: ""